Skip to content

 • “Marijuana” is currently defined by federal regulations as any part of the Cannabis sativa L. plant.
 This definition includes any extracts or derivatives of the Cannabis sativa L. plant.

 • Research with marijuana or its extracts or derivatives will require a Schedule 1 registration from the DEA.
-To begin this process please contact Karen Smith, Chemical Hygiene Officer, Environmental Health and Safety, at mdonohue@ucmerced.edu
+To begin this process please contact Melissa Russell, Chemical Hygiene Officer, Environmental Health and Safety, at mrussell4@ucmerced.edu.

 • The supplier of any marijuana products for research must be approved by the DEA.
-Currently the only approved supplier for marijuana for research is the University of Mississippi operating under a contract with NIDA.
+A list of the DEA approved Bulk Manufacturer Marihuana Growers is listed below.

 • Under CA state law all research using any Schedule 1 drug must be reviewed and approved by the CA Research Advisory Panel prior to initiation.